-Objective 5 Tasks Success Criteria Time Frame Body Responsible Resources Becoming a Develop further the ways of working with local employers to improve KS4 vocational learning that addresses local employer needs.
-Develop links with Stoke & Staffordshire NHS trust.
+Objective 5 Tasks Success Criteria Time Frame Body Responsible Resources Becoming a recognized quality provider through curriculum Develop further the ways of working with local employers to improve KS4 vocational learning that addresses local employer needs.
+Develop links with Stoke &amp; Staffordshire NHS trust.
 Develop further links with the Careers Enterprise Company.
-Ongoing Autumn 2020 14-19 Manager & CIAG Leads Meeting time Refreshments Location & parking recognized quality provider through curriculum provision, enrichment opportunities, alongside Research suitable programmes to increase the percentage of learners progressing to higher education including from vulnerable groups, working with Entrust Skill & Employability Team (Careers) and Partnership IAG coordinators as part of IAG Hub.
-Provide representation at all Post 16 events in Partnership schools with corporate branding of all materials.
+Ongoing Autumn 2021 14-19 Manager & CIAG Leads Meeting time Refreshments Location & parking provision, Research suitable programmes to increase the percentage of learners Provide representation at all Post 16 events in Partnership schools with corporate branding of 12/2021 14-19 Manager Preparation time and availability at enrichment opportunities, alongside providing a more comprehensive progressing to higher education including from vulnerable groups, working with Entrust Skill & Employability Team (Careers) and Partnership IAG coordinators as part of IAG Hub. all materials.
 Review curriculum offer to include a variety of L3 qualifications that meet the needs of learners and the local labour market.
-12/2020 Summer 2020 14-19 Manager CMG Preparation time and availability at post 16 evenings Meeting time aiongside providing a more comprehensive approach to IAG for our students.
-Review and develop further transition planning and processes the end of KS4 and KS5.
+Summer 2021 CMG post 16 evenings Meeting time approach to IAG for our students. transition planning and processes the end of KS4 and KS5.
 Review of transition arrangements through the Curriculum Group Students (CGS).
-Review of Transition challenge.
+Review of Transition challenge for current year.
 Effective course induction developed and delivered.
-09/2020 00/2020 CGS & CMG Use of schools and Partnership websites to host materials Monitor and review the quality of impartial IAG available to 14-19 year-old students.
+09/2021 CGS & CMG Use of schools and Partnership websites to host materials Monitor and review the quality of impartial IAG available to 14-19 year-old students.
 Increased use of online careers platform across all centres using it.
-Audits will show increase in usage.
-06/2021 CGS & CMG ICT facilities in school, cost of online careers platform across all centres
+Audits will show increase in usage and impact on progression routes.
+06/2022 CGS & CMG ICT facilities in school, cost of online careers platform across all centres